Newton Dog Bite Attorney for Cambridge

 Dog bite attacks are traumatizing incidents.
 Because dogs are generally considered loving and loyal animals, it is upsetting and shocking when a dog suddenly attacks.
-If you have recently been bitten or attacked by a dog, you are entitled to financial compensation.
+If you have recently been bitten or attacked by someone else’s dog, you are likely entitled to financial compensation.

 Dog bites often result in serious injuries that require extensive medical attention, hospitalization, surgery, rehabilitation, and lengthy recovery.
-Victims may sustain the following types of injuries:
+Victims may sustain injuries including:

 - Head trauma

 - Broken and/or fractured bones